The second decade of the Mick Cronin era begins now.

-Now a fixture at the Big Dance, Cincinnati can include itself on an elite list of 11 programs appearing in each of the last five NCAA tournaments, along with Duke, Gonzaga, Kansas, Louisville, Michigan State, North Carolina, Ohio State, San Diego State, VCU and Wisconsin.
+Now a fixture at the Big Dance, Cincinnati can include itself on an elite list of eight programs appearing in six consecutive NCAA Tournaments, along with Duke, Gonzaga, Kansas, Michigan State, North Carolina, VCU and Wisconsin.

-// FIVE CONSECUTIVE TRIPS TO THE NCAA TOURNAMENT
+// SIX CONSECUTIVE TRIPS TO THE NCAA TOURNAMENT

 2013-14: Cincinnati won a share of the inaugural American Athletic Conference regular-season crown, the program’s first conference title since 2003-04, behind the efforts of AP All-American Sean Kilpatrick and league defensive player of the year Justin Jackson.
 Kilpatrick led The American with 20.6 points per game and Cronin was named The American’s Coach of the Year in leading UC to a 27-7 record – its most wins since 2001-02.
 The Bearcats strung together 15 consecutive wins, including their first 11 league games.
 UC was listed among the top 15 teams in the AP poll during each of the last eight weeks of the regular season, climbing as high as seventh.

-Cronin has guided Cincinnati to 124 wins since the start of the 2010-11 season, highlighting one of the most successful periods in program history with five 20-win seasons, including three years with at least 26 victories.
+Cronin has guided Cincinnati to 146 wins since the start of the 2010-11 season, highlighting one of the most successful periods in program history with six 20-win seasons, including three years with at least 26 victories.

 Tenacious defense and continuous all-out effort reflect the Bearcats’ standard.
-Cincinnati is one of only six programs in the nation to rank among the top 25 in scoring defense in each of the last three seasons, joining Florida, Louisville, N.C.
-Central, Wofford and Wyoming.
+Cincinnati is one of only two programs in the nation (along with Louisville) to rank among the top 25 in scoring defense in each of the last four seasons.
 The Bearcats allowed only 55.8 points a game in 2014-15, the third fewest in school history (since 1960).

-You can also find Cincinnati’s name listed among the top 25 teams in field-goal percentage defense and blocks per game in each of the last three seasons.
-The 2012-13 Bearcats squad set Cronin-era high marks, ranking 14th in shooting defense (.387) and sixth in blocks (6.1).
+You can also find Cincinnati’s name listed among the top 25 teams in field-goal percentage defense and blocks per game in each of the last four seasons.
+The 2012-13 Bearcats squad set Cronin-era high marks, ranking 14th in field-goal percentage defense (.387) and sixth in blocks (6.1).

 // PRIOR TO CINCINNATI